ZenMule/PitchDynamics/README.md

 # PitchDynamics
-The Praat script of extracting pitch from labeled tiers.
+This Praat script extracts pitch from labeled tiers.
+It is modified based on Christian DiCanio's pitch_dynamics script.

 ## What does the script do?
 The script extract f0 (Hz) and intensity (dB) from labeled intervals in all sound files in a directory.